gotthardp/lorawan-server/doc/Infrastructure.md

  * *Last RX* contains a timestamp of the last received packet.
 A gateway is considered dead if it didn't sent anything for more than 60 seconds.
  * *Location* and *Altitude* of the gateway

+The *NetID* and *SubID* are used to create DevAddr of OTAA devices.
+Each DevAddr is composed of 7 LSB of NetID, followed by *X* *SubID* bits, followed by 25-*X* random bits.
+This allows operator to define separate private sub-networks using the same *NetID*.

 The gateway power is always a minimum of *TX Power* and (max EIRP - *Antenna Gain*).